TRPeskett/yeast_segtrack_pipeline/README.md

   beginning of the movie and the first fluorescence image
 - -fs is the "fluorescence step" parameter, the spacing of fluorescence frames

-Either overrides the detected value, and the pipeline says so when it uses yours instead of its own.
+Either overrides the detected value, and the pipeline tells you when it uses yours instead of its own.
 If the fluorescence frames turn out not to be evenly spaced, a warning is printed with the frames that were found, since a single offset and step cannot then describe them.